gecio/anycastd/README.md

 | _vrf_                      | A VRF to create the prefix in.
 If omitted, the default VRF is used. | `None`           | `EDGE`                                                                   |
 | _vtysh_                    | The path to the vtysh binary used to configure FRRouting.           | `/usr/bin/vtysh` | `/usr/local/bin/vtysh`                                                   |

+##### Supported Versions

+While CI integration tests only target the latest version of FRRouting, we aim to support releases made within the last 6 months at minimum. `anycastd` is known to work with versions starting from `7.3.1`, although older versions are likely to work as well.

 ### Health Checks

 Assessments on individual components constituting the service to ascertain the overall operational status of the service.